davidstephenson8/Launch_School/Ruby_110/test_prep/written_practice_problems.md

 t = fix(s)
 ```
 What values do `s` and `t` have?
 Why?
+Because the same object is returned from the method ``upcase!`` the object that both variables point to remains the same.
+As a result both objects return ``HELLO!``
 ### Example 5

 What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?